Fleming Building, Room 502

 B.A., Brown University, Anthropology & Educational Studies, 1995.

 I use critical ethnographic and participatory research methods to explore processes of citizenship formation, identity, and belonging in contexts of transnational migration.
 I have completed research projects on the participation of Latina immigrant mothers in school reform in California, on citizenship education for high school youth in San Salvador, El Salvador, on citizenship education for transnational Latinx and Caribbean youth in Madrid, Spain, and on transnational activism and identity formation among Latina feminist activists in Spain.
 I see research as being not only about generating new theoretical understanding, but as engaging with the communities and youth in my studies to support their own processes of inquiry, self-definition, and work for change.
 My first book, Mothers United: An Immigrant Struggle for Socially Just Education (Univ of Minnesota Press, 2011), chronicled the experiences of a group of Latina mothers in a movement for new small schools, and the evolution of their critical consciousness as they became engaged partners in reform and co-researchers.

-My forthcoming co-authored book, Border Thinking: Latinx Youth Decolonizing Citizenship (University of Minnesota Press, Spring 2020) explores the meaning of border crossing—national, cultural, and metaphorical—in the lives of Latinx youth in California, El Salvador, and Spain, and the implications for democratic citizenship.
+My new co-authored book, Border Thinking: Latinx Youth Decolonizing Citizenship (University of Minnesota Press, Spring 2020) explores the meaning of border crossing—national, cultural, and metaphorical—in the lives of Latinx youth in California, El Salvador, and Spain, and the implications for democratic citizenship.

 In a new project beginning Fall 2019, I and a team of graduate students are studying the development of critical consciousness among Latinx elementary school and undergraduate students in a cultural mentoring program that takes place after school on the CU campus.